George-Grainger/georgegrainger.com/src/lib/projects/en/nhs-heart-and-lung.md

 ---
 title: NHS Heart and Lung Website
 subtitle: Created a resource for Newcastle NHS Foundation trust transplant patients
-description: Created an information and learning system for heart and lung patients, hopefully easing the process of understanding changes they'll need to make after the operation.
-The site had to be universally useable making accessibility and intuitiveness essential.
+description: Created a user-friendly educational platform for heart and lung transplant patients, simplifying the post-operation adjustment by outlining necessary lifestyle changes.
+Accessibility and intuitive design were essential to accommodate varying technical literacy and maximise the site's benefit for all users.
 src: /images/projects/nhs-hl.svg
 alt: The NHS logo
 tags: ['wordpress', 'accessibility']
 date: 08/31/20
-homepage: 5
+homepage: 1
 ---

 Sorry, I'm still creating the content for these pages - please check back in the near future and I'll have them created with the GitHub linked!